Mike DeBord: Indiana

-San Diego Fleet
+San Diego Fleet (AAF)

 In January 2019, San Diego Fleet offensive coordinator Jon Kitna departed the team to become quarterbacks coach of the Dallas Cowboys.
 To take his place, the Fleet hired DeBord, reuniting him with Fleet head coach and former Bears colleague Mike Martz.

 Third stint at Michigan

-DeBord rejoined the Michigan football team on March 4, 2020 as an offensive analyst under head coach Jim Harbaugh.
+DeBord rejoined the Michigan football team on March 4, 2020, as an offensive analyst under head coach Jim Harbaugh.

 Kansas

 DeBord was hired as the offensive coordinator for Kansas on February 2, 2021.
-He was not retained when Les Miles was fired in March and replaced by Buffalo head coach Lance Leipold.
+He was not retained when Les Miles was fired in March 2021 following reports of misconduct when he was coaching LSU and replaced by Buffalo head coach Lance Leipold with Leipold hiring Andy Kotelnicki as his offensive coordinator.

 Sports administration

 On February 1, 2013, DeBord was hired by Michigan athletic director Dave Brandon to be the sports administrator for the school's Olympic sports teams.
-In this role he works with the field hockey, men's and women's cross country, men's and women's gymnastics, men's and women's track and field, and men's and women's tennis programs.
+In this role he worked with the field hockey, men's and women's cross country, men's and women's gymnastics, men's and women's track and field, and men's and women's tennis programs.

+Personal life and death

+Debord suffered a major stroke in September 2021.
+He died of complications from that stroke on April 15, 2025, at the age of 69.

+He was inducted into the Indiana Football Hall of Fame in 1995.